 Tonight you could be catching up on work so that you can head home early tomorrow, or if you’re the adventurous type, you might even be planning on catching an art gallery opening in Soho.
-Nope, it’s Thursday and the latest episodes of Blacklist, Bones and good old Grey’s Anatomy have teamed up with your couch and are casting a spell on you prohibiting you form leaving your apartment.
+Nope, the latest episodes of Blacklist, Bones and good old Grey’s Anatomy have teamed up with your couch and are casting a spell on you, prohibiting you from leaving your apartment.
 Not to fear!
-Ohlala has the perfect stay in recipes for you to woo your companion never mind the neighborhood you’re being held captive in – just don’t let your date know that it’s all against your will.
+Ohlala has the perfect stay in date recipes for you to woo your companion, never mind the neighborhood you’re being held captive in – just don’t let your date know that it’s all against your will.

 Make sure you’ve got 5 simple and essential ingredients – roma tomatoes, onions, rosemary, olive oil, and homemade dough.
 All together this light and fluffy Italian inspired delight will take you two hours to prepare, so you might want to let your date lend a hand.
 First you need to create your base, the dough, and let it rise for about one hour – this would be a good opportunity to spark up a culinary conversation with your Ohlala date.
 Then place the mixture in a lightly oiled pan, poke holes in it, and pour a bit more oil on top.
 Leave it for twenty minutes and return to finish it off with your sliced vegetable, and an additional cover of olive oil before letting it all bake for another 20 minutes.
 Serve with a sense of sophistication and wine, then enjoy this veganized Mediterranean classic.